-Reimbursement of eligible research and development project costs related to government assistance programs are recorded as a reduction of research and development costs when incurred.
 The benefit of investment tax credits for scientific research and experimental development expenses are recognized in the year the qualifying expenditure is made provided there is reasonable assurance of recovery.
 This benefit is presented as a reduction of the related research and development costs.
+The Company recorded \$135,307 in refundable Alberta SR&ED tax credits for the year ended December 31, 2014 (2013 - \$160,967).

-Notes to Financial Statements December 31, 2013 and 2012
+Notes to Financial Statements December 31, 2014 and 2013 (in Canadian dollars)